-Secondary tax on companies (STC) and dividend withholding tax (DWT)
+Dividend withholding tax (DWT)

-On 1 April 2012 DWT became effective and replaced STC.
-DWT is levied on the shareholders (or beneficial owners) receiving the dividend; where STC was levied on the company declaring the dividend.
+On 1 April 2012 DWT became effective and replaced Secondary tax on companies (STC).
+DWT is levied on the shareholders (or beneficial owners) receiving the dividend.

 Prior to 1 April 2012

 South African resident companies were subject to a dual corporate tax system, one part of the tax being levied on taxable income and the other, a secondary tax, on distributed income.
 A company incurred STC charges on the declaration or deemed declaration of dividends (as defined under tax law) to its shareholders.
 STC was not a withholding tax on shareholders, but a tax on companies.